 - · Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-There were no financially significant prior year comments. - · Section 10.554(1)(i)2., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-No such recommendations were noted to improve financial management.
+There was a financially significant prior year comment.
+The financial condition of the Council is continuing to deteriorate therefore a going concern paragraph has been included in the Auditor's Report. - · Section 10.554(1)(i)2., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
+A prior year recommendation was noted to improve financial management.
+The financial condition of the Council is continuing to deteriorate therefore a going concern paragraph has been included in the Auditor's Report.